-Historically, high nutrient loadings which impact the water quality in H. Neely Henry Lake have been attributed to upstream industrial activities.
-Therefore, as part of the TMDL process, allocations of nutrients were given to the point sources to achieve the chlorophyll a standard set in the TMDL.
+Historically, high nutrient loadings impacting the water quality in H. Neely Henry Lake have been attributed to upstream activities.
+Therefore, as part of the TMDL process, allocations of nutrients were given to the point sources to achieve the chlorophyll a standard set in the TMDL 2008.
 Pollutant loads from point sources are expected to decrease in the future based on the TMDL reductions.

 - c. pH.
-H. Neely Henry Lake is the only lake listed in Alabama as being impaired due to pH.
-According to ADEM's Water Quality Criteria (Administrative Code 335-6-10), the pH shall not "be less than 6.0, nor greater than 8.5" in a stream classified as Public Water Supply, Fish and Wildlife and Swimming.
-Elevated pH levels in lakes are typically a direct reflection of nutrient over-enrichment.
-One of the biggest influences of pH in water can be plant and animal respiration and plant photosynthesis.
-During daylight hours, aquatic plants can remove carbon dioxide from water faster than it can be replaced by respiration, thus causing pH to increase.
-The magnitude of the fluctuation in pH depends on the buffering capacity of the water and the rates of photosynthesis and respiration.
-By lowering the nutrient loads to the lake, the pH levels are expected to fall within the acceptable range.
-Thus the reduction of nutrient loads through the TMDL process should also reduce the pH levels to within water quality criteria requirements. - 4-09.
+It is assumed that criteria established in the TMDL 2008 are being met in H. Neely Henry because AL 303(d), 2020 does not identify pH as a source of impairment. - 4-09.
 Channel and Floodway Characteristics.
 There are no major damage centers between H. Neely Henry and Logan Martin Dam downstream.
-Flood damage reduction operations downstream are described in Paragraph 7-04, Exception 3.
+Flood damage reduction operations downstream are described in Paragraph 7-05, Exception 3.
 Flooding during a potential dam failure is addressed in Chapter IX. - 4-10.
 Upstream Structures.
 The APC Weiss Dam and Lake Project is located immediately upstream of H. Neely Henry Project on the Coosa River.
 The Corps' Allatoona Dam and Lake Allatoona Project and the Carters Dam and Lake and Reregulation Dam are located on the Etowah and Coosawattee Rivers, respectively, in Georgia. - 4-11.
 Downstream Structures.
-The APC projects downstream of the H. Neely Henry Project on the Coosa River include Logan Martin, Lay, Mitchell, Bouldin and Jordan.
+The APC projects downstream of the H. Neely Henry Project on the Coosa River include Logan Martin, Lay, Mitchell, Bouldin, and Jordan.
 Corps projects downstream of the H. Neely Henry Project include Robert F. Henry, Millers Ferry, and Claiborne Locks and Dams.
-The Alabama River is navigable to Montgomery, Alabama, near river mile 342.0.
+The Alabama River is navigable to Montgomery, Alabama near river mile 342.0.
 Locations of these projects are shown on Plates 2-1 and 2-2.
 The existing upstream and downstream federal and APC projects and the drainage areas above them are shown on Table 4-7.

-Table 4-7.
-Federal and APC Projects on the ACT
+Table 4-7 Federal and APC Projects on the ACT

 Agency Alabama River Projects Drainage Area (sq mi)

-CORPS Claiborne 21,473
+Corps Claiborne 21,473

-CORPS Millers Ferry 20,637
+Corps Millers Ferry 20,637

-CORPS RF Henry 16,233
+Corps RF Henry 16,233

 Coosa River Projects

 APC Jordan/Bouldin 10,102

 APC Mitchell 9,778

 APC Lay 9,053

 APC Logan Martin 7,743

 APC Henry 6,596

 APC Weiss 5,270

-CORPS Allatoona 1,122
+Corps Allatoona 1,122

-CORPS Carters 374
+Corps Carters 374

+Agency Alabama River Projects Drainage Area (sq mi)

 Tallapoosa Projects

 APC Thurlow 3,308

 APC Yates 3,293

 APC Martin 2,984

 APC Harris 1,454